Rude Awakening (TV series)

-Rude Awakening is an American television sitcom series created by Claudia Lonow, that aired on Showtime over fifty-five 22-minute episodes spanning three seasons from August 1, 1998 to February 15, 2001.
+Rude Awakening is an American television sitcom created by Claudia Lonow and starring Sherilyn Fenn, broadcast on Showtime from August 1, 1998 to February 15, 2001, spanning 55 episodes over three seasons.

 Story

 Rude Awakening tells the story of Billie Frank, an out of work alcoholic ex-soap-opera actress.
 She tries to go sober and become a writer but continues to struggle with her self-destructive habits.
 The show depicts her relations with other members of Addictions Anonymous, (Note: name used on-air for the group, a nod to Alcoholics Anonymous) her neighbor Dave, and her mother, Trudy.